SymfonyCasts/sass-bundle/doc/index.rst

 Excluding Sass Files from AssetMapper
 -------------------------------------

-Because you have `.sass` files in your `assets/` directory, when you deploy, these source files will be copied into the `public/assets/` directory.
+Because you have `.scss` files in your `assets/` directory, when you deploy, these source files will be copied into the `public/assets/` directory.
 To prevent that, you can exclude them from asset mapper: